aesy/yamllint-intellij/README.md

 ## Usage

-Install Yamllint according to the [documentation](https://yamllint.readthedocs.io/en/stable/quickstart.html#installing-yamllint) and make sure it's in your PATH.
+Install Yamllint according to the [documentation](https://yamllint.readthedocs.io/en/stable/quickstart.html#installing-yamllint) and make sure it's in your PATH or as a package in your projects' SDK, such as virtualenv.

-In your IDE, go to `Settings > Tools > Yamllint` and enable the plugin.
-The plugin will search for a binary and configuration file to try to populate the settings - adjust them if they are incorrect.
-Leave the configuration path empty to use the default settings.
+After opening a YAML file and if the project is applicable you'll be asked if you want to enable to plugin.
+If not, go to `Settings > Tools > Yamllint` to configure the plugin.

 ![](./img/settings.png)